bluekitchen/btstack/doc/manual/docs/how_to.md

 First, BTstack’s memory pools are setup up.
 Then, the standard run loop implementation for embedded systems is selected.

+The call to *hci_dump_init* configures BTstack to output all Bluetooth packets and its own debug and error message using printf with BTstack's millisecond tiomestamps.s as tim.
+The Python
-The call to *hci_dump_open* configures BTstack to output all Bluetooth packets and it’s own debug and error message via printf.
-The Python script *tools/create_packet_log.py* can be used to convert the console output into a Bluetooth PacketLogger format that can be opened by the OS X PacketLogger tool as well as by Wireshark for further inspection.
+script *tools/create_packet_log.py* can be used to convert the console output into a Bluetooth PacketLogger format that can be opened by the OS X PacketLogger tool as well as by Wireshark for further inspection.
 When